CORS - PortSwigger

 notice that no thing happened with the

-header. this means it performs whitelist checking on the provided origingo to any product and click
+Access-Control-Allow-Originheader. this means it performs whitelist checking on the provided origingo to any product and click

-, note that it responds from astock
+check stock, note that it responds from astocksubdomainwrite this subdomain in the

-headerObserve that the origin is reflected in the
+OriginheaderObserve that the origin is reflected in the

 now to exploit the CORS misconfiguration we need to find

-in the stock subdomain or any other oneObserve the two parameters in the stock subdomain , note that the
+XSSin the stock subdomain or any other oneObserve the two parameters in the stock subdomain , note that the

-parameter is vulnerable toXSS
+productIDparameter is vulnerable toXSS1

 http://stock.<your-lab-url>.web-security-academy.net/?productId=1%3cscript%3ealert(1)%3c%2fscript%3e2&storeId=2